u908828-deepseek/mirror-method-wenyan/specialisty/konstruktor/konstruktor.md

 1. Define subject area.
 2. Gather main sections: terms, principles, best practices.
-3. Insert «First Approximation to Trinity» as the first block of Layer 2, before the subject area knowledge base.
+3. Insert block «First Approximation to Trinity» as the first block of Layer 2.
 4. Add reference DAO block in wenyan (universal, for all specialists).
 No Russian text.
 Token economy.
 5. Format as immutable foundation — after Block 3.
 6. Do not encrypt.